How to Improve Your Ranking with the Best Amazon Keyword Research Tool!

 In the backend, there is another possibility to enter keywords.
 These keywords are not shown on the product detail page.
 Here no separators are needed, no comma, no other interpunctions, and also no repetitions.

 The keywords incorporated in the product description should be the least important.
 Although Amazon crawls it, it is not yet clear how the content is used for the search algorithms.
 Especially for long-tail keywords the description might be a good place.

-Caution!
 Since August 2018 the limitation for the backend keywords is 249 bytes.
 It is crucial to respect this limitation.
 Otherwise, the algorithm might ignore the backend keywords in general.
 But the limitations might vary from category to category.
-To play save you should look into the Amazon style guides to ensure your title and backend keywords do not exceed their limitations.
+If you want to play it safe, you should look into an Amazon style guide / Amazon keyword research guide to ensure your title and backend keywords do not exceed their limitations.

 Ranking defines success or failure in the marketplace.
-An Amazon keyword tool is a crucial part to optimize your ranking.
-Features extending solely Amazon keyword research can support your efforts.
-But besides all automated aid sellers should always evaluate which keywords really help their ranking and which can be reasonably used for PPC campaigns.
-Even manual research might be your way to go to find out more about the search intent of your target group.
+An Amazon keyword tool is a crucial part for optimising your ranking.
+Features extending solely to Amazon keyword research can be a big help here.
+Once you are using all the automated help you can get from tools, sellers should always keep an eye on keywords which really help their ranking and which can be reasonably used for PPC campaigns.
+Even manual research might be the correct way to go to find out more about the search intent of your target group.

 The most important keywords belong in the title and bullet points.
-Minor relevant to the product description and the backend keywords.
+Minor relevant keywords in the product description and the backend keywords.
 But always keep in mind the limitations of each fieldset by Amazon.
-Skipping them might result in ignoring all of your search optimization efforts.
+Skipping them might result in ignoring all of your search optimisation efforts.

 Image credits in order of appearance: © Bits and Splits – stock.adobe.com / © screenshot @ sellics / © screenshot @ keywordtool.io / screenshot @ KTD / © Aleksei – stock.adobe.com